ndronos/c-nomorph/Adamson-2011/README.md

 At the lower levels - including any framework with "Core" in its name - C is the *only* language.

 And at the Core level, I'm sometimes glad to only have C.
+For something like singnal processing..., handling me a void* is just fine...

 (Adamson, 2011)
 ```